Wolf Alice's Joff Oddie explains temporary absence from band

 The band will then head back stateside for an additional North American tour this autumn – any remaining tickets for those gigs can be found here.

-Wolf Alice are set to return to the UK this summer for live appearances and Reading & Leeds and Glastonbury this summer.
+Wolf Alice are set to return to the UK this summer for live appearances and Reading & Leeds and Glastonbury.

 Back in February, Wolf Alice took home the Best Group statue at the BRIT Awards 2022.
 Accepting the gong, bassist Theo Ellis said the victory was “absolutely unbelievable”, adding: “I think we’re quite shocked.”